yoember/yoember.github.io/_posts/2016-04-03-how-to-keep-your-ember-js-project-up-to-date.md

     $ npm install && bower install

 Good luck! :)

+### Helper tools for updating old Ember applications

+[Ember Modules Codemod](https://github.com/ember-cli/ember-modules-codemod) - rewrite your code with using the new import module syntax.

 > Don't forget to check out the new chapter of the free [Ember.js](http://yoember.com) tutorial